 We were pleasantly surprised to find that every room has its own character with different wall murals, furniture arrangements, bathroom setups, and window treatments.
 We were given actual keys—as opposed to key cards—and found ourselves wanting to see what everyone else’s rooms looked like.
 If I could describe the quarters in one sentence, I’d say that it felt like we were staying in a cool camping bunker that’s rough around all the right edges.

 The Early Morning Fuel

 Stumptown Coffee: 1026 SW Stark St, Portland, OR 97205

 Voodoo Doughnuts: 22 Southwest 3rd Avenue, Portland, OR 97204

-Before we hit the town shopping and exploring, we made sure to grab a quick breakfast in the vicinity of the hotel.
+Before we hit the town for some shopping and exploring, we made sure to grab a quick breakfast in the vicinity of the hotel.
 Stumptown Coffee has a post directly connected to the lobby, so you can grab a cappuccino "to-go" and head back into the cozy lobby to catch up on some morning reads.
 If you’re interested in seeing where it all began, you can visit Stumptown’s headquarters in an old lumber factory on SE Salmon Street—which has been around since 2012.
 There, you can take part in daily public tastings or schedule a tour to explore their roastery, offices, and training rooms.

 After multiple people recommended Voodoo Doughnuts as one of the best places around, we walked over (about a 10 minute stroll) to grab a box to-go.
 Expect to find crazy and wacky doughnut creations and a space that’s about as quirky as it gets.
 We were also recommended Blue Star Donuts, which had a line around the block for a large chunk of the day—proving that doughnuts are king in Portland.